SaltyGoo/saltygoo.github.io/_posts/2020-11-13-aura-of-renewal.md

 title: Aura of Renewal
 ---

-R: 30’ 		D: [dice] hours
+**R**: 30’ 		**D**: [dice] hours

 You sit and chant a old song of life.
 Should you move or stop chanting, the spell ends.
-Characters within 20’ of you will have the duration of all the spells affecting them extended to the duration of the song of shorter.
+Characters within 30’ of you will have the duration of all the spells affecting them extended to the duration of the song.

 ###### *Aura + Renewal*